microsoft/scenepic/README.md

 ![ScenePic UI](docs/scenepic_ui.png)

 A ScenePic HTML page will look something like the image above.
-This example shows four *Canvas* objects, each of which contains several *Frame* objects (refering under the hood to a set of *Mesh* objects).
+This example shows four *Canvas* objects, each of which contains several *Frame* objects (referring under the hood to a set of *Mesh* objects).

 The UI supports standard 3D mouse controls (drag to rotate, shift-drag to